 Corralejo is my favourite place on the Canary Islands.
 I remember coming here for a few days on my first visit, but getting hooked.
 Since I have been around here for almost 2 years now, on and off, I became motivated to share some information for people who are looking for a nice, safe and not too expensive holiday in Europe away from the mass stream.
 Or maybe you have been in Corralejo before and now it is one of those places to come back to yourself and do other things than the ´usual surf´.

-So what are these “other things” to do during my stay in Corralejo?
+So what are these “other things” to do during my holiday in Corralejo?

 1) Cycle to El Cotillo

 Rent a bike at Volcano Biking and prepare yourself for a bike ride through a volcanic landscape.
 There are two ways to get there.
-I recommend to take the route crossing straight over land for the morning when it´s not too hot.
+I recommend taking the route crossing straight overland for the morning when it’s not too hot.
 This route gives you partly a bike path.
 Stop for a coffee and treat yourself to a pastry at the famous bakery ´El Goloso´ in Lajares to recharge before continuing your trip.
 Another biking route from Corralejo to El Cotillo is the off-road dirt track along the north coast where you can stop at some smaller lagoons for a refreshing swim and pass the tiny village of Majanicho.
-You might like to save this route for the way back when it´s much warmer.
+You might like to save this route for the way back when it’s much warmer.
 Each route is about 20 km (12,5 miles).

 2) Snorkel the island of Lobos